 Outdoor living room and kitchens

-By far, one of the biggest ongoing trends that keeps expanding is the outdoor home.
+By far, one of the biggest ongoing trends that keep expanding is the outdoor home.
 Along with a fully functional outdoor kitchen, a dining table and adjacent areas for seating guests on an outdoor couch are becoming one of the top DIY garden renovations in 2018.
 The reason this has evolved from a picnic table next to the grill is due to the durability of newer plush outdoor furniture.
 Outdoor kitchens have also gained traction as safety features have increased.

 One of the predominant landscaping themes ongoing for hundreds of years has been an outdoor garden where all plants are placed so they mirror each other.
 Instead of making sure each half of the yard matches the other, the new 2018 trend is to have an asymmetrical garden.
 This means the yard is still